• Skip to primary navigation

 Another problem with ECC memory is that it is slower than conventional memory modules.
 The reason behind it is the extra processing that needs to be done for the error detection and replacement of the corrupted ones.

-How do I know if my RAM is ECC?
+How do you know if your RAM is ECC?

 The easiest way to know whether a RAM is ECC or not is to check the modules.
 If there is an extra chip more on the module than there usually is, then it is an ECC RAM.
 It would be better to inquire about it at the time of buying to avoid any confusion.

-Can you use ECC RAM in a desktop?
+Can you use ECC RAM in any desktop?

 No, ECC RAM is not suitable for any average desktop.
 There should be the proper motherboard, CPU, and overall every criterion for a computer to be a workstation PC to support ECC.